kadaster-labs/sensrnet-registry-backend/README.md

     </a>
 </p>

-This is the backend for the SensrNet application.
-It features a NodeJS backend, and makes use of Eventstore and MongoDB.
+This is the repo for the backend component of the SensrNet application.
+It features a NodeJS backend, makes use of Eventstore for event sourcing, and MongoDB for storing the projection.

 ## Getting Started

-The stack can be ran locally, or using docker with docker-compose.
+The stack can be ran either locally, using docker with docker-compose, or deployed on a kubernetes cluster.

 ### Prerequisities